peteryuhang/Head-First-Design-Patterns/ch8/ch8.md

   - **The Hollywood Principle**: Don't call us, we'll call you
     - We allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how
     - It allow low-level structures to interoperate while preventing other classes from becoming too dependent on them
+    - Guides us to put decision-making in high-level modules that can decide how and when to call low level modules